Learning / Trying Out

 themes/lugo/layouts/_default

-and ran the build, Hugo gave a subtle one-lineWARN
+and ran the build, Hugo subtly outputted a one-lineWARN

-log and proceeded to spin up the 16.67% working site (1 page / 6 had a dedicated layout living outside the theme’s_default
+log but continued spinning up the 16.67% of the site that wasn’t broken (1 page / 6 had a dedicated layout living outside the theme’s_default

 - . e.g., when I accidentally .gitignore’d